trag1c/ixia/docs/index.md

 values are generated using `urandom` (or `BCryptGenRandom` on Windows).

 ## ⚠️ Important Notes
-While supporting Python 3.8+, Ixia is based on the Python 3.12 implementation of the `random` module.
-The following changes have been made to the module since Python 3.8:
+While supporting Python 3.9+, Ixia is based on the Python 3.12 implementation of the `random` module.
+The following changes have been made to the module since Python 3.9:

-- `getrandbits` accepts 0 for `k`
-- `choices` raises a `ValueError` if all weights are zero
-- `sample` has a new `counts` parameter
 - `gauss`, `expovariate` and `normalvariate` have default parameter values
 - `binomialvariate` was added